dmccuk/vagrant-vms/README.md

 Devops Test
 =========================
-TThis has been a great tests to do as was quite a bit of fun.
-Just for you info, I took a few months off work to travel the world with my Wife and daughters (currently in Thailand.
+This has been a great exercise to do as was quite a bit of fun.
+Just for you info, I took a few months off work to travel the world with my Wife and daughters (currently in Thailand).
 I'm back in April so I've been making contact with UK IT agencies.

 Setup
 --------